What’s Involved |

 - Consults with marketing manager on activities and content.

-- Advises web editor on content, oversees assignments and progress on Talisman site.
+- Advises web editors on content, oversees assignments and progress on Talisman site.

 - Sets, posts and keeps weekly office hours.